How to Apologize to Your Child

 Here are some tips for how to apologize to your child.

-1. Apologize only after you and your child have cooled down.
-Don’t try to apologize to your child when he or she is still angry.
+Apologize only after you and your child have cooled down.
+Don’t try to apologize to your child when he or she is still upset.

-2. Keep it short.
+Keep it short and simple.
 You don’t have to explain everything you were thinking when you did the wrong thing.
-Let your child know you were wrong, that you now see you were wrong and that you want to apologize for what you did or said.
+Let your child know you were wrong, that you now see you were wrong, and that you want to apologize for what you did or said.

-3. Do not negate your apology with a “but”!
+Do not negate your apology with a “but”!
 This one is important.
 Don’t say, “I’m sorry for yelling at you, but you should have cleaned your room.”
-Your child is NOT responsible for your bad behavior — even if it was something they did that you reacted to.
-You are responsible for your own words and your behavior just as you are teaching them to be responsible for their words and behavior.
+Your child is NOT responsible for your bad behavior – even if it was something they did that you reacted to.
+You’re responsible for your own words and your own behavior just as you are teaching them to be responsible for their words and behavior.

-5. Once you’ve apologized and made amends, let it go.
+Once you’ve apologized and made amends, let it go.
 Don’t allow your child to drag it out or hold it over your head.
 Set a good example by not holding your child’s misdeeds over him or her.
-Once the apology is made, it is done.
+Once the apology is made, it’s done.
 Move on.